frederic-perez/AmE-dictionary/data/dictionary.md

 __flimsy__ _adj_ :two::hammer:
 __flinch__ _v_
 __flinch<sup>2</sup>__ _v_ :six: (flinching) __1__ To draw back suddenly, as from pain, shock, etc; wince: _he flinched as the cold water struck him._ __2__ (often foll by from) To avoid contact (with); shy away: _he never flinched from his duty._
-__fling__ _v_ :eight: (flinging) __1__ To throw something carelessly or with a lot of force.
+__fling__ _v_ :nine: (flinging, flung) __1__ To throw something carelessly or with a lot of force.
 Fling something over/across/onto etc.: _She flung a book across the room at me._ _His coat had been flung over the back of a chair._ _He was flinging the ball hither and thither, chucking it five feet over his receiver’s heads._ __2__ To move your body or part of your body quickly, and with a lot of force.
 Fling something around/up/back etc.: _I flung my arms around him._ Fling yourself down/into/onto/to something: _Martin flung himself to the ground to stop the ball._ __3__ :dart: To quickly open a door, window, or curtain.
 Fling something open/back/off: _She flung open the curtains to let in the sunlight._ __4__ To say something to someone that is intended to hurt them. _Don’t start flinging accusations just because you’re upset._ __5__ To place or send suddenly and unceremoniously: _He was arrested and flung into prison._ __6__ To give unrestrainedly: _flung himself into music._
 __flint__ _n_ :two::hammer: :es: sílex; piedra de encendedor
 __flintily__
 __flintlock__ _n_ :two::hammer: (flintlocks)